chat-t/AI-ANSWER-KEY/README.md

 the site that I automated is googles AIStudio, here is the link: https://aistudio.google.com/prompts/new_chat

 ## Initial setup (Windows):
+### Warning !! the code only accepts pdfs, if it finds a file that's not a pdf, it will ignore it and it will not be sent/solved. you have been warned.
 open up the folder where you will be solving the sheets, you should make two folders:\
 `training folder` and `worksheets folder`\
 the training folder should contain all the material that the AI will study, for example:\